Sameer769dev/CDL-Exam/BUILD_FIX.md

 Once the APK is built, verify:
 - [ ] App installs successfully
 - [ ] Billing initializes without errors
-- [ ] Product fetching works
-- [ ] Purchase flow opens Google Play sheet
-- [ ] No crashes related to billing

-## Additional Notes

-### AdMob Plugin Temporarily Removed

-I also temporarily removed the Google Mobile Ads plugin from `app.json` because it was causing configuration warnings.
-We can add it back after confirming the basic build works.

-To re-enable ads later:
-1. Add the plugin back to `app.json`
-2. Configure with your real AdMob App ID
-3. Rebuild

-### Package Name

-✅ Package name is correctly set to: `com.protimeworld.cdlprep` ✅ App name is: "CDL Hazmat & Brakes 2025"

----

-## Build Monitoring

 Track your build at:
 https://expo.dev/accounts/dhanabaral/projects/cdl-hazmat-brakes/builds